 NEW HOME APPLICATION PROCESS

 Manistee County Habitat for Humanity is a nonprofit organization that builds and rehabilitates homes along with partner families.
-New houses are sold to partner families with very low interest mortgages.
-Mortgage payments are repaid over 20 years.
+New houses are sold to partner families with affordable interest mortgages.

 Final Determination Is Based Upon: